 Pros and Cons of the Millenium MPS-450

-As soon as I opened the box and took the parts out of the box separately, I noticed that the quality of the material very good.
-Especially the steel rack feels more robust than similar kits.
+As soon as I opened the box and took the parts out of the box separately, I noticed that the quality of the material was very good.
+The steel rack in particular feels more robust than similar kits.

-Another plus I found was the quality of the sounds, these sound quite realistic.
+Another plus I found was the quality of the sounds , they sound quite realistic.

-It is also good to know that the kit does not come standard with a drum throne and headphones. drumsticks included, but they are very light and therefore not suitable in my opinion.
+It is also good to know that the kit does not come standard with a drum stool and headphones.
+Drumsticks are included, but they are very light and therefore not suitable in my opinion.

 What's in the box?